 A histogram graphically represents the tonal values of your photo.
-In simple word, it reflects the number of tones of particular brightness that are part of your photograph, which can range from 0% brightness(black) to 100% brightness (white).
+In simple words, it reflects the number of tones of particular brightness that are part of your photograph, which can range from 0% brightness(black) to 100% brightness (white).

 In a typical histogram, the dark tones are displayed on the left side of, and if you move toward the right, the tones get lighter.
 In the middle of the histogram are the mid-tones, which don’t fall in the dark nor light category.

 The vertical axis in the histogram refers to the number of tones of that particular lightness, and the histogram itself is exposure-dependent and is also influenced by other factors such as tone curve and other settings.

 Shadow and Highlight Clipping

-When a portion of the histogram “touches” either of the edges, it indicates loss of detail, which is also known as clipping.
+When a portion of the histogram “touches” either of the edges, it indicates a loss of detail, which is also known as clipping.

-So if the histogram is touching the right side it is Highlight clipping which means areas are completely white and if the histogram is touching the left side it is Shadow clipping which means areas that are completely black.
+So if the histogram is touching the right side, it is Highlight clipping, which means areas are completely white, and if the histogram is touching the left side, it is Shadow clipping, which means completely black areas.

 In both cases, you can fix it by altering exposure settings.

-If you want to view the clipping in your photograph, then engage histogram in your camera when reviewing images.
+If you want to view the clipping in your photograph, then engage the histogram in your camera when reviewing images.

-Each camera has different reviewing option for example in Nikon cameras you have to press the navigator keys down or up a couple of times when in review modes so that the correct settings can come up.
+Each camera has a different reviewing option.
+For example, in Nikon cameras, you have to press the navigator keys down or up a couple of times when in review modes so that the correct settings can come up.

-Majority of current DSLR cameras come with live histograms which react with the scene in real time.
+The majority of current DSLR cameras come with live histograms which react with the scene in real-time.
 So if you want live histogram, you have to make use of the LCD screen of your camera instead of optical viewfinder to photograph in Live View mode.